gliderlabs/cmd/docs/cli/create.md

 ```

 The next line must be a regular shebang line, either defining an interpreter
-for the rest of the script, or the binary to run for the command.
+for the rest of the script or the binary to run for the command.
 Examples:

 ```text
 #!cmd alpine bash